 Follow the links to find out more about the:

 A range of Patient & Family Information Leaflets are available to download.

-Each NRH consultant also receives written referrals from regional hospitals, including Cork University Hospital which, along with Beaumont Hospital, is one of the two major neurosciences centres in Ireland.
+In addition to referrals from hospitals in which NRH Consultants have sessional commitments, each consultant also receives written referrals from regional hospitals, including Cork University Hospital which, along with Beaumont Hospital, is one of the two major neurosciences centres in Ireland.

 While early rehabilitation of patients with acquired complex neuro-disability typically starts in the Neurosciences Unit in Beaumont Hospital and Cork University Hospital, a significant percentage of patients do not require neurosurgical intervention and therefore come directly from the acute hospitals throughout the country.

-The NRH attracts referrals involving people who have acquired very severe disability such as vegetative state, and is continuing to enhance its skills in providing services to severe complex disability within a wide-ranging Interdisciplinary team.
+The NRH attracts referrals involving people who have acquired very severe disability such as Prolonged Disorders of Consciousness (PDoC) state, and is continuing to enhance its skills in providing services to people with severe complex disability within a wide-ranging Interdisciplinary team.

 General Practitioner referrals appear to be increasing and this may reflect the advances in rehabilitation services in recent years which can provide benefits to patients who sustained their disability many years ago.
 However, the pattern of increasing General Practitioner referrals may also reflect a cohort of new patients discharged from acute hospitals who wish to access further specialist rehabilitation at the NRH.